 St Petrock’s is open every day from approximately 9am to 5pm and in the evenings by arrangement.
-You are most welcome to visit our church for services, private prayer, reflection, enjoyment of a long-standing place of worship, heritage research, to meet others as is consistent with the latest coronavirus guidelines issued 19 July 2021 https://www.churchofengland.org/sites/default/files/2021-07/COVID%2019%20Guidance%20from%20the%2019th%20July%202021%20v1.0.pdf And/or you are invited simply to rest and enjoy a cup of tea or coffee with biscuits knowing that there is a loo on site.
-Our church bellringing team will resume practices and performances from 22 July.
+YOU are most welcome to visit our church for services, private prayer, reflection, enjoyment of a long-standing place of worship, heritage research, to meet others; all as is consistent with the latest coronavirus guidelines.
+YOU are invited simply to rest and enjoy a cup of tea or coffee with biscuits knowing that there is a loo on site.
+Our church bellringing team has resumed weekly practices and performances since July.
 There isn’t a church car park but it is not difficult to find a place to park in the village of Timberscombe.
-Our post code is TA24 7TP and St Petrock’s is approximately 3 miles on from Dunster in Exmoor National Park.
+Our post code is TA24 7TP and St Petrock’s is approximately 3 miles further from Dunster into Exmoor National Park.

-We are delighted that work has been completed at St Petrock’s Church after a complete halt due to the impact of coronavirus.
-The PCC are keen to show as soon as is possible, whilst we cope with the effects of the coronavirus pandemic, the beneficial impact this capital project will have both on our congregation and for the benefit of the wider community.
+We are delighted that work is now complete at St Petrock’s Church after disruption due to the impact of coronavirus.
+The PCC are keen to show the beneficial impact this capital project will have both on our congregation and for the benefit of the wider community.

 Please note that without the generous support of all our funders and supporters this would not have been possible and we thank them all most sincerely.
-The PCC hopes to have a more formal recognition of the work completed for all those who have encouraged and contributed at a special service at a later date.
+This was done officially on 3rd October 2021 when Bishop Ruth of Taunton celebrated and blessed the church.

 Our generous funders include National Churches Trust – Cornerstone Grant, Somerset Churches Trust, Garfield Weston Foundation, Rank Foundation, Fairfield Trust, Exmoor Trust, Ecclesiastical Insurance, Somerset Community Foundation, Magna Housing, Timberscombe Trust, Timberscombe Parish Council, St Petrock’s Fabric Fund, St Petrock’s Bellringers, and many local community donations from those who supported our vision to keep the church alive and relevant in our community.

-The Church in our community continues to be alive and active, but St Petrock’s Church must adapt to Covid 19 restrictions as issued by the government.
+The Church in our community continues to be alive and active, and we adapt to Covid 19 restrictions as required.
 Please be aware that social distancing rules do not now apply when entering the church but that it is important to respect the wishes of others about the wearing of masks and the maintainance of social distancing where it is desired.

 Book of Common Prayer